bitnami/charts/bitnami/parse/README.md

 <!--- app-name: Parse Server -->

-# Bitnami package for Parse Server
+# Bitnami Secure Images Helm chart for Parse Server

 Parse is a platform that enables users to add a scalable and powerful backend to launch a full-featured app for iOS, Android, JavaScript, Windows, Unity, and more.